sgrams/sgrams/README.md

 Thank you for visiting my page.
 - 🔭 I'm currently working as Silicon Firmware Development Engineer at Intel Corporation.
 - 📫 You can reach me at #fmdx on IRC libera.chat or matrix - @sjg:haxx.space.
-- 📫 I'm sometimes QRV on 40m-10m SSB, DIGI (BPSK31, FT8) as SP2SJG (usually portable).
+- 📫 I'm sometimes QRV on DMR: Brandmeister TG260; 40m-10m SSB: DIGI (BPSK31, FT8) as SP2SJG (usually portable).

 Here are some of my links:
 - https://haxx.space - A blog on C/C++ coding, opsec, rf, net